Wondering if living in the Algarve is worth it for expats? Find out all about Portugal's sunny southern region and plan your relocation.

 The prices vary, and it’s hard to tell exactly how much you should expect to invest.
 You must know the real estate market in Portugal very well and have an expert by your side to guide you.

-To give you an idea of the real estate market in the Algarve, we’ve compiled a table, from most expensive to least.
-Check out the averages prices per 100m2:
+To give you an idea of the real estate market in the Algarve, we’ve compiled a table from most expensive to least.
+Check out the average prices per 100m2:

 MunicipalityPrice/100m2